 The installer confirms the connection to the Sumo Logic service and completes the installation.
 Click Finish to close the installer.

 Close the Add Installer Collector dialog to return to the Manage Data > Collection > Collection page.
 You should now be able to find the collector you have just installed by searching for your initials, if not search for your hostname.

 Good work!
 You've completed these tasks in Lab 1:

-- Downloaded a static Apache Access log file to your local machine and modified it for use in this tutorial.
+- Downloaded a static Apache Access log file to your local machine.

 - Installed a collector on your local machine.

 In Lab 2, you'll learn how to add a source for the collector to collect a particular type of data.